CyberFlaw/cdp-rumble-backend/README.md

 - Fix the WebSocket issue, where data don't get synched up into the Hashmap.
 Until then FireBase (Firestore) will be used as the chat system for **Rumble**

-- Implement Mutex Lock using Arc talk between `MongoRepo` and Actix web routes.
-After Implementing this, then only Message routes work

 - Resolve a few functions more cleanly, instead of workarounds and with full error handling

 ## How to run the code